mcarilli/CarND-Advanced-Lane-Lines-P4-Solution/README.md

 ![Pipeline][pipeline]

-Here is an example of my pipeline's operation on a more challenging test image:
+Here is an example of my pipeline's operation on a more challenging test image.
+It looks just as good as the example shown on the project submission page, except for a small wedge at the top right corner of the highlighted region where the lane is not properly tracked.
+This failure will be explained in the Discussion below.

 ![More challenging test image][testimage]